jlandman71/drlnd/p2_continuous_control/Report.md

 This report presents the approach taken to solve the Continuous Control project of Udacity's Deep Reinforcement Learning Nanodegree Program.
 The results are shown and directions for future work are discussed.

 ## Approach
 To solve this project an implementation was used of the Deep Deterministic Policy Gradient algorithm.
 DDPG is a common algorihtm for learning continuous control.
-This implementation is reusing the DDPG implementation "ddpg-pendulum" that was provided with the Udacity drlnd repository.
+This implementation is reusing the DDPG implementation DDPG-Pendulum that was provided with the Udacity drlnd repository.
 This was adjusted to support multiple parallel agent instances.

 ### Agent hyperparameters
-The agents use the following hyperparameters:
+The agent uses the following hyperparameters:
 - **`BATCH_SIZE`** (128): size of the mini-batches
 - **`BUFFER_SIZE`** (1e5): size of the replay buffer
 - **`GAMMA`** (0.99): discount factor